posifo1/LICS-Module-Activities/README.md

 # LICS-Modules-Activities
-This repository showcases activities carried out as a part of the module ‘Launching into Cyber Security' towards the MSc in Cyber Security at the University of Essex
+This repository highlights activities from the ‘Launching into Cyber Security' module for the MSc in Cyber Security at the University of Essex.